youknowhu/Hippocampus/README.md

 ## Planned Work
-* Incorporate CSS media queries to ensure optimal user experience on any screen size.
+* Incorporate CSS media queries to ensure optimal ruser experience on any screen size - Completed
-* Add front-end and back-end testing (Jest and RSpec)
+* Add front-end and back-end testing (Jest and RSpec) - In Progress
-* Add "Saves" feature, enabling users to heart their favorite listings.
+* Add "Saves" feature, enabling users to heart their favorite listings - Completed
-* Add "User Profile" feature, where users will be able
+* Add "User Profile" feature, where users will be able to access their saved & booked listings